Colorado-State-University-CMB/CM515-course-2024/modules/02_RStudio/README.md

 ## Let's **start fresh** with coding

-//Who is a programmer?
+*Who is a programmer?
 Who is a coder?
 Who is a computational biologist?
 Who is a bioinformatician?
 Who is a "geek"?
-What do these terms mean?//
+What do these terms even mean?*

-  * How have your past **experiences** in mathematics, coding, or quantitation shaped your notions of it?
+  * How have my past **experiences** in mathematics, coding, or quantitation shaped how I experience these fields?
-  * How have your past experiences influenced whether you think you are **good at** it?
-  * How have your past experiences influenced whether you think you **enjoy** it?
+    * Do I **enjoy** these subjects?
+    * Am I **good at** them?
+    * Will I **fit in**?
-  * What about the **stories** we absorb and hear?
+  * What about the **stories** we absorb from shows and stories?
 How do these influence whether we feel like this is "our thing" or not?